spencerdodd/kernelpop/README.md

 * add mac functionality

+I'm taking class and working fulltime so getting programming time is sporadic, but I will try to get as many contribs in as I can.
+Thanks!

+---

 kernelpop is a framework for performing automated kernel exploit enumeration on Linux, Mac, and Windows hosts.

 ![old-kernel](https://github.com/spencerdodd/kernelpop/blob/master/img/old_kernel.png "old kernel img")